|

 The purpose of Jesus' healing ministry was not to heal everyone who needed physical healing.
 His physical healing ministry was born, of course, out of His deep compassion for all he encountered, but also, it was to fulfill the ancient prophecy of Isaiah (which is this Sunday's first reading):

-The eyes of the blind shall be opened
+The eyes of the blind shall be openedand to show the world that the Messiah had come.

 the ears of the deaf unstopped.